Logo

 What Is the Safest Cold Wallet?

-Safety depends on configuration and discipline.
-Ledger signers make it easy to separate accounts, keeping value in truly offline addresses while using different accounts for day‑to‑day activity.
+Safety depends on how it is configured and used, not only the model name.
+Ledger signers make it easier to separate accounts so you can keep value in truly offline addresses while using different accounts for day‑to‑day activity.

 What Is the Best Cold Wallet for Beginners?